c-bec-k/TitanfallGenesys/02-Equipment.md

 **Models Include:** Hammond P2011, Hammond P2016, Hammond P2020

-* **Pistol:** Ranged (Light); Damage 6; Crit 3; Range (Medium); 400 credits; Enc 1; HP 1
+- **Pistol:** Ranged (Light); Damage 6; Crit 3; Range (Medium); 400 credits; Enc 1; HP 1

 #### Smart Pistol

 Smart pistols are a fairly new addition to the battlefield.
 Using state-of-the-art guidance systems, it fires specialized ammo that has limited tracking capability.
 Not a fire-and-forget weapon like guided missiles but also not as complex or expensive.
+When your character performs the aim maneuver, instead of adding [B] you instead add [SU] to the results of the combat check.
 Each extra magazine for a smart pistol costs 100 credits.

 **Models Include:** Smart Pistol mk5, Smart Pistol mk6

-* **Smart Pistol:** Ranged (Light); Damage 5; Crit 3; Range (Medium); Accurate 2, Reduced Magazine; 350(R) credits; Enc 1; HP 1
+- **Smart Pistol:** Ranged (Light); Damage 5; Crit 3; Range (Medium); Reduced Magazine; 500(R) credits; Enc 1; HP 1

 ### Long-arms

-#### C.A.R.
-SMG
+#### Anti-Materiel Rifles

-The C.A.R.
-(Combat Advanced Round) submachine gun is designed to fire a more powerful round that provides greater damage and accuracy at range, at the cost of fire rate and capacity.
+These rifles take the idea of the sniper rifle and crank it up to 11.
+Anti-material rifles are designed to take out lightly-armored vehicles.
+If they are ever used against infantry, the target doesn't stand a chance.

+**Models include:** Kraber Armor Penetrating .50-cal Sniper Rifle

+* **Anti-Materiel Rifle:** Ranged (Heavy); Damage 12; Crit 2; Range (Extreme); Cumbersome 3, Pierce 5, Slow-Firing 1; 2,300(R) credits; Enc 5; HP 2

-#### EVA-8 Shotgun
+#### Assault Rifle

-The EVA-8 is a semi-automatic shotgun, originally designed for extra-vehicular activity, both in conventional and in exo-atmospheric conditions.
+Assault rifles are the mainstay of modern militaries.
+Lightweight, good range, and able to fire numerous medium-calibre rounds with one pull of the trigger.
+These weapons are extremely deadly in the right hands.

+**Models include:** R-201 Assault Rife, M1A3 Hemlok, V-47 Flatline

+- **Assault Rifle:** Ranged (Heavy); Damage 8; Crit 3; Range (Long); Auto-Fire; 1,200(R) credits; Enc 4; HP 2

-#### G2A4 Battle Rifle
+#### Battle Rifle

-Despite recent advances in weapons technology, the older G2A4 semi-automatic rifle remains a favorite of special forces units due to its high damage and extremely precise fire—a testament to its high level of craftsmanship.

-#### Hemlok BF-R

-The factory issue Hemlok fires a three-round burst.
-While this can be a liability at short range, this tradeoff allowed the engineers at TW Ordnance to deliver a weapon with a good balance of long-range accuracy, damage, and fire rate.

-#### Kraber-AP Sniper

-The Kraber fires a unique round that ensures 'one-shot, one-kill' results against human-scale targets.
-However, considerable judgement in leading is required, making this a difficult weapon to use against moving targets.

-#### Longbow DMR

-The D-101 Longbow-DMR is a semi-automatic sniper rifle.
-Its hyper-velocity round completely eliminates the need to lead targets, and allows the shooter to fire multiple shots quickly in succession.
+A battle rifle is a weapon that chambers a large calibre round, as opposed to the smaller calibre rounds of pistols and SMGs or the medium calibre rounds of assault rifles and carbines.
+While most are capable of fully-automatic fire the recoil makes it very prohibitive to do so.
+Therefore, most battle rifles are single-shot weapons.

+**Models include:** G2A4 Battle Rifle, G2A5 Battle Rifle, G7 Scout

+- **Battle Rifle:** Ranged (Heavy); Damage 9; Crit 3; Range (Long); Accurate 1, Reduced Magazine; 900 credits; Enc 4; HP 2

-#### R-101c Carbine
+#### Carbine

-The R-101C is a fully automatic, compact assault weapon commonly used throughout the Frontier.
+Carbines are a close cousin to the assault rifle.
+Whereas assault rifles have a longer range, carbines are designed for closer engagements.

+**Models include:** R-101 Compact Carbine, R-301 Carbine

+- **Carbine:** Ranged (Heavy); Damage 7; Crit 3; Range (Medium); Accurate 1, Auto-Fire; 800 credits; Enc 3; HP 1

-#### R-97 Compact SMG
+#### Shotgun

-The R-97 is a compact submachine gun that excels at close-quarters combat, due to its extremely high rate of fire and minimal recoil.
+Shotguns are short-ranged weapons that fire a cartridge of 'shot': a bunch of tiny balls of a variety of materials.
+The end result is a lot of holes in your target.
+Historically used for sport shooting and hunting, the ready availability of them makes it a common sight in the hands of the Militia.

+**Models Include:** EVA-8, M1901 Mastiff

+* **Shotgun:** Ranged (Heavy); Damage 8; Crit 3; Range (Short); Accurate 1, Knockdown, Vicious 2; 1,000 credits; Enc 3; HP 2

+### Sniper Rifle

+A sniper rifle is, in essence, a battle rifle designed for extreme accuracy at range.
+The elusive "one shot, one kill" weapon that is the bane of infantry everywhere.
+While effective at long range, it does take time to line up a shot, which makes it less than ideal in close-in fighting.

+**Models include:** D-101 Longbow Designated Marksman Rifle, D-2 Double Take

+* **Sniper Rifle:** Ranged (Heavy); Damage 10; Crit 2; Range (Extreme); Accurate 2, Limited Ammo 3, Pierce 2, Prepare 1; 1,800(R) credits; Enc 4; HP 2

+### Submachine Guns

+Submachine guns, or SMGs for short, are a compromise between auto-pistols and carbines. not as accurate as a carbine but a longer range than an autopistol, these weapon still use the smaller pistol-calibre ammo.
+Even though these weapons are designed to be used two-handed, it is possible to fire it with just one.
+If your character uses Ranged (Light) instead of Ranged (Heavy) increase the difficulty of the combat check by 1.

+**Models include:** Alternator, CAR (Combat Advanced Round Submachine Gun), R-97, R-99, Volt

+* **SMG:** Ranged (Heavy); Damage 6; Crit 3; Range (Medium); Auto-Fire; 700 (R) credits; Enc 3; HP 2

+## Fire Support and Anti-Titan Weapons

+When the enemy comes at you in giant robots bristling with guns, most people run away.
+The Frontier Militia, however, charges headlong at the Titans with weapons specifically designed to destroy them.

+### Anti-Titan Missile

+### Directed Energy Weapon

+### Grenade Launcher

+### Light Machine Gun

 #### Spitfire LMG